 “Skinsaw Man,” Gloriana said.
 Lem did not know to what she referred, but Rahab was nodding again.
 The others looked on.
-They were all standing in the street outside Hemlock’s office as the village went about its morning.
+They stood in the street outside Hemlock’s office as the village went about its morning.

-The wizard faced the oracle.
+Wizard faced oracle.
 “Grayst Sevilla, Skinsaw Man, The Misgivings, Rogors Craesby.
 Whatever else he is, Foxglove is central to this.”

 Gloriana looked around at the others.
 “We should get ready.
 What time will you need?”